 There is no absolute legal requirement for you to respond to the divorce papers by completing the Acknowledgment of Service.
 Failure to do so will not stop the divorce or dissolution from going ahead.
 The only effect is that the proceedings will incur a slight delay and there is a likelihood that additional costs will be incurred that you may have to pay.

-What will happen if I do not respond?
+What happens if I do not respond?

 If you refuse to engage in the process by not responding and returning the Acknowledgement of Service form your spouse or civil partner can take the following steps to progress the divorce or dissolution: